thenick775/react-ios-pwa-prompt-ts/README.md

 - 🛠 Fully configurable, set how many times you want to see it, and after how many page visits.
 - 📃 PWA available offline?
 In full screen mode?
 Customise the content of your prompts message through props.
 - ⚡️ Efficient.
 Very little overhead for non-iOS devices and does as little work as needed for each page load.
-- 📱 Detects user's iOS version to provide the correct icon set.
+- 🌕 Will display in dark mode if enabled on iOS 13 and 14.
-- 🌕 Will display a dark mode if enabled on iOS 13 and 14.
+- Supports `styled-components`

 ## Usage